smitten97/Assignment-4/Assignment_4.md

 visualizer("03", "Series 03 Visualization", "green", 5,"y","x","Title")
 ```

-Finally the code is fun, where I called 3 different series from the "series".csv files.
+Finally the code is run, where I called 3 different series from the "series".csv files.
 Likewise, the color, width of the plot, labels and title is also selected.

 ### 3. To Stack or not to Stack